MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 - They'll migrate the front-end VM to Azure VM using Azure Migrate:
   - As a first step, they'll prepare and set up Azure components, and prepare the on-premises VMware infrastructure.
   - With everything prepared, they can start replicating the VM.
-  - After replication is enabled and working, they migrate the VM by failing it over to Azure.
+  - After replication is enabled and working, they migrate the VM using Azure Migrate.
 - Once they have verified the database, they will migrate the database to a SQL Server cluster in Azure, using the Data Migration Service (DMS).
   - As a first step they'll need to provision SQL Server VMs in Azure, set up the cluster and an internal load balancer, and configure Always On availability groups.
   - With this in place, they can migrate the database.